insios/smarthost/README.md

 ### Configuration via YAML files

 The powerful and user-friendly way to configure smarthost.
-Mount one or more yaml files into `/etc/smarthost/yaml.d` directory with a content like:
+Mount one or more `*.yaml` or `*_yaml` files into `/etc/smarthost/yaml.d` directory with a content like:

 ```yaml
 config: